ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/index.md

 **Slug**

-: Slug has to be unique and not empty.
+: A slug must be unique and not empty.
 It is included in logs and other places to distinguish among potentially multiple API instances (think about it as `loginIP` for API).
 We recommend using short and descriptive values, such as `aws-us`, `aws-jp` etc.